pulumi/pulumi/developer-docs/providers/implementers-guide.md

 #### Component Resources

-A component resource is a logical conatiner for other resources.
+A component resource is a logical container for other resources.
 Besides its URN, a component resource has a set of inputs, a set of outputs, and a tree of children.
 Its only lifecycle semantics are those of its children; its inputs and outputs are not related in the same way a [custom resource's](#custom-resources) inputs and state are